jonathangreco/zf2-createModule/README.md

 Installation
 ============

 You have to create in your www directory a folder named : Tools.
-Paste all this files and /Provider in it.
+Paste all this files and /Tutorial in it.

-Go with line command on tools directory then go to newModule.
-And paste the result of this tool.
-This will make a tree of you new module then you have just to copy this folder into your module folder on your application.
-And of course activate this new module.
+Go with line command on the main directory of your project.
+And paste the result of this tool with your new module.

 And Enjoy. :)